Perspectives

 Notice

-Riverplace Capital is offering a free financial plan ($1,500 value) for anyone, not just our clients.
+Are you ready to take a serious look at your financial prospects?
+Riverplace Capital is offering a free financial plan (valued at $1,500) for anyone, not just our clients.
 Information is powerful and knowing how well your needs are being covered can help you make better decisions during this time of heightened uncertainty and stress.
 You may want to analyze a variety of “what ifs.”
 Can you be more aggressive with your investments, or should you be more conservative?
 If you get sick, how well can you manage through the illness?
-Other questions may come to mind that cold rational analysis can help you see through the fog of the moment.
+Other questions may come to mind that cold, rational analysis can help you see through the fog of the moment.

 Free is free and no one is under any obligation to Riverplace Capital.
 The Bull and his partners want to help investors make the correct decisions.
 In other crises, we have seen too many people do great harm to their financial futures.
 This can be avoided with the proper analysis and counsel.
 It is important to stay on a disciplined path.
 You may need to make changes, just do them as part of a rational plan.
 Let us help you.